 This is the first step into the EAST Acting Studio.

-In Foundations I, we begin at the core of truthful acting: listening.
+In Foundations, we begin at the core of truthful acting: listening.
 Through structured partner exercises rooted in Meisner-based training, students learn to respond instinctively rather than manufacture emotion.

 Who It’s For…